oVirt/ovirt-site/source/sla/network-qos.html.md

 #### Upgrade

 Upgrade process will include automatic creation of two Profiles for each network, one with Port mirroring enabled and the other with port mirroring disabled.
+In case no VNIC are using a specific network with/without port mirroring - only the relevant profiles will be created.
 A vnic connected to a network x in 3.2 will automatically be connected to the correlating profile in 3.3 (according to the port mirroring settings).
 A user which had a permission to use a network in 3.2 will be granted the permission to use the correlating profile in 3.3 (according to the port mirroring settings).